LADI/jack-select/README.md

 Requirements
 ------------

 This application works with the DBus-version of JACK only.

-It written in Python 3 using the [PyGobject] bindings for GTK 3.
-In addition to this, the following third-party Python libraries are required:
+It written in Python 3 using the [PyGObject] bindings for GTK 3.
+Python 2 is not supported.

+In addition to PyGObject, the following third-party Python libraries are
+required:

 * [pyxdg](http://freedesktop.org/Software/pyxdg)
 * [dbus-python](https://www.freedesktop.org/wiki/Software/DBusBindings/)